gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/learning_sciences.md

 >
 > However, even if robots can be effective teachers, I still believe a child's education environment should consist of **both** this intimate learning as well as classroom learning.
 Fellow classmates provide competition, fellowship, and motivation as they embark on new concepts and new material together.
 I have always found that fellow students could always explain concepts better than teachers just because they know where I am coming from i.e. they have roughly the same level of prior education.
 They would know where I probably made a mistake on a problem because they made the same mistake before.
 Having this common playing field, students are sometimes great teachers too!

-* * *

 ### Posted by SL

 Collins/Halverson in many ways present us with the same challenge and vision as Papert in Mindstorms.
 In Chapter 8 of Mindstorms Papert presents us with the unsettling idea of a world without schools and a challenge to educators for better learning models and environments (and by extension: using computers and computation).
 He goes on to suggest another environment for learning, a different model of learning, that of the samba schools in Brazil.
 The model is inspiring, and points to ways of integrating many of the social and cognitive functions that our schools should be developing in students: learning is applied, skills are practiced, rehearsed, the learning and learners are diverse in age and expertise (and culture), and so on.

 Collins and Halverson, though they insist that schools are here to stay, do propose much the same challenge as Papert:

-> "The central challenge is whether our current schools will be able to adapt
-> and incorporate the new power of technology-driven learning for the next generation of
-> public schooling.
-If schools cannot successfully integrate new technologies into what
-> it means to be a school, then the long identification of schooling with education,
-> developed over the past 150 years, will dissolve into a world where wealthier
-> students pursue their learning outside of the public school." ( Collins, A. and
-> Halverson, R., 2009, p.
+> "The central challenge is whether our current schools will be able to adapt and incorporate the new power of technology-driven learning for the next generation of public schooling.
+If schools cannot successfully integrate new technologies into what it means to be a school, then the long identification of schooling with education, developed over the past 150 years, will dissolve into a world where wealthier students pursue their learning outside of the public school." ( Collins, A. and Halverson, R., 2009, p.
 2)

 While in this statement they focus on how new technology will widen the educational gap between economic classes, or in another sense, widen the digital divide, the message is the same.
 With a now established global knowledge economy, with new technologies in common use outside of school, and lack of technology skills and capabilities in school curricula, and the fact that our students are falling behind in the global competition for jobs due to a lack of appropriate knowledge and skils, the challenge to educators is to come up with new models for teaching and learning, relevant to the skills and knowledge required in this new technology driven, global market:

-> "With time, these pieces might come to comprise the fragments of a new system of
-> education in which schools have a less central role, as in the apprenticeship era.
-But
-> for now, these elements have developed independently of one another.
-They do not
-> in any sense form a coherent system of education.
-That is where the need for
-> visionaries is most apparent.
-It will take energetic visionaries to do the kind of work
-> Horace Mann did during the first educational revolution - that is to figure out how to
-> build an equitable and coherent system from these emerging pieces."
-(Collins, A. and
-> Halverson, R., 2009, p.
+> "With time, these pieces might come to comprise the fragments of a new system of education in which schools have a less central role, as in the apprenticeship era.
+But for now, these elements have developed independently of one another.
+They do not in any sense form a coherent system of education.
+That is where the need for visionaries is most apparent.
+It will take energetic visionaries to do the kind of work Horace Mann did during the first educational revolution - that is to figure out how to build an equitable and coherent system from these emerging pieces."
+(Collins, A. and Halverson, R., 2009, p.
 5)

 This is very much a call to action, and Collins/Halverson offer convincing support for why the time is right.
 They build their case systematically by outlining the incompatibilities between schooling and technology and they describe the many new environments that are now available to learners outside of traditional schools.

 However, throughout this article they take a narrow view of how technology (computers) can be used, how technology-driven learning would work.
 It's a view primarily based on computer as tool to access learning materials and the web, computer as assessment tool, computer as tutorial/stand alone learning environment.
 It's a bias toward using computers as augmentation for the current schooling system.
 This bias can be found throughout the entire article.
 (I could list all the quotes but this blog entry is way too long already.)
 As Papert, Resnick and many others have shown, using computers in the learning environment goes way beyond tutorials and information access to become a part of the learning experience.
 TURTLEs, Scratch, some of the LEGO products and even my Fab Lab project all use computers in a very different way.
 They serve as scaffolding and knowledge-building tools, crossing the boundary between the physical and digital worlds.
 Through them you can design, iterate, create, and communicate.
 Computers and digital technologies become an integral part of the learning process and they can accommodate and encourage much social interaction.
 They serve an integral role in the learning environment rather than replacing teachers, books, libraries or demonstrations of knowledge.

 Collins and Halverson also outline what they believe will be lost by our assimilation of technology into educational models, and their argument is compelling.
 We don't want to lose ground in equity, citizenship and social cohesion, diversity, or broader horizons.
 But I don't agree that integrating technologies into our educational system will necessarily mean losses in each of these areas, rather integration will present new opportunities to address each of these areas (though admittedly equity is a big challenge).
 Their arguments for what will be gained by assimilation are not overwhelmingly powerful or exciting: engagement, less competition, customization, more responsibility, and less peer culture.
 As laid out, the losses seem far greater than the gains, more convincing than the gains.
-And their final imperatives for rethinking education: "...customization, interaction, and control" (Collins, A. and Halverson, R., 2009, p.
+And their final imperatives for rethinking education: "…customization, interaction, and control" (Collins, A. and Halverson, R., 2009, p.
 10) seem somewhat insignificant, frankly.
 While I agree with them on the challenge and the call to action, this prescription for a better model doesn't engage, excite or convince.

-> * * *
->
 > ### Posted by FG
 >
 > I fully agree on Collins and Halverson taking a narrow, reductionist view of technology.
 As we have seen for ourselves and as many here have said, technology alone is not enough, it should be integrated into a rich and supportive environment.
 Human contact and nurture are essential components of successful learning.
 I'm curious, how long would the relatively fast and painless core life skills we learn as babies and toddlers, such as walking and speaking, would take us, if they weren't learned in the presence- and with the support of our parents and close family members?
 What if during those critical first years, we had to learn to make our first steps and first everythings in the presence of computers instead of our own parents - even let's say, emotionally-smart ones?
 How long would it take?
-My guess is that it would take much longer, and perhaps even be less efficient...
+My guess is that it would take much longer, and perhaps even be less efficient…
 >
-> * * *
->
 > ### Posted by SL
 >
 > Yes growing up with computers as surrogate parent/teachers would be just awful.
 This kind of relates to Sawyer's discussion of "situativity," the idea that knowledge is a process that includes the learner, the tools, others in the environment, and applied activities.
 Learning core life skills in situ was essential.
 And while computers can be supportive of the learning process, they can't replace the interaction with the real world.
 What if we were all educated based on a situative model?
 Again this harks back a bit to Papert's samba schools and immersive learning environments, which I think is an interesting and promising vision.
 >
-> * * *
->
 > ### Posted by JC
 >
 > I agree that technology is just another tool and not a replacement.
 There are supposedly groups around the country attempting to execute immersive learning in a community setting.
 I have yet to run across documentation discussing results, outcomes, etc.

-* * *

 ### Posted by VR